Using Predictive Audiences in Google Analytics 4:

 4.4 New customer campaigns:

-Predictive audiences can also be used to grow your customer base.
+Predictive audiences can also grow your customer base.
 Try using the ‘Likely first-time 7-day purchasers’ audience as a means of attracting new customers across the Google Display Network, Gmail, YouTube and the Search Network.

 Predictive audiences offer marketers an opportunity to improve targeting and conversions in the digital space.
-Testing of predictive audiences is required to build up data to prove their effectiveness, but as the machine learning processes more data it should become more accurate at predicting outcomes.
+Testing of predictive audiences require building up the data to prove their effectiveness.
+But as the machine learning processes more data it should become more accurate at predicting outcomes.